Breathe Easier at Night with Microfiber Sheets to Avoid Dust Mite Allergies

 My stuffy nose stopped happening.
 It definitely resolved my allergy problems.
 No more stuffy nose.

 I use "Mission Allergy" pillow encasing for all my pillows.
-And I put my regular pillowcase right over it.
+This is the one my sister recommended and I'm glad I listed to her.
+I put my regular pillow case right over it.
 The microfiber encasing blocks off any entry or exit of mites.

 In order to have a complete barrier, it's important to cover the pillows, the mattress and the box spring.